-Council has already committed to a number of large multi-year projects which are currently under construction.
+Council has already committed to a number of large multi-year projects which are currently under planning and/or construction, for example the Redevelopment of Melville Oval.

 Council has also carried out substantial investigative work with the community to develop strategic plans to guide what assets the community uses and values as part of their lifestyle.
 These plans are then translated in to work plans and incorporated into future budgets.